 In those cases, Site Administrators should add a correct "A" record into the master DNS or set up permanent (301) redirects from "example.com" to "www.example.com".

 For additional information, refer to the 'Validating answer links' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.